Sai-Harshith-01/docspot-appointment-system/Project Files/Front End/readme.md

--- Doctor’s Appointment System – Frontend Setup Guide
+Doctor’s Appointment System – Frontend Setup Guide

-This is the **React.js** frontend for the Doctor's Appointment System, built to interact seamlessly with the Express backend.
-It includes functionality for patients, doctors, and admins, with dynamic routing, protected pages, and real-time updates via API integration.
+This is the **React.js frontend** for the **Doctor's Appointment System**, built to interact seamlessly with the Express backend.
+It supports patients, doctors, and admins with dynamic routing, protected pages, and real-time API integration.

+---

 ## 📁 Project Structure Overview